donohoe/content/posts/setup-gmail-with-dreamhost-email.md

    * Enter code and hit “*Verify*” button
 14. Go back to Gmail and open Settings (or go to this link)
    * https://mail.google.com/mail/u/0/#settings/accounts
-   * Where it says “*When replying to a message*”
+   * Where it says "*When replying to a message*"
-     * Choose “*Reply from the same address the message was sent to*”
+     * Choose "*Reply from the same address the message was sent to*"
 15. Have a delicious drink of your choosing.

 ## The future…

-All email sent to your new address will appear in Gmail under the “Example Email” category.
+All email sent to your new address will appear in Gmail under the "Example Email" category.
 You will see it in your regular Inbox too.

 When you reply to an email sent to that the ‘example.com’ email address will be used as the *Reply-To*.